Spanish Armada: England and the Netherlands

 It took some time for the scale of the victory to be realized as news began to filter through by the end of August and beginning of September.
-As a result a number of thanksgiving services were held at Cathedrals and Churches throughout England.
-At St Paul's Cathedral in London a series of thanksgivings took place, the first on August 30 where a sermon was preached, followed by another on September 18.
-As news of the full scale of the disaster came through, and also news of England's victory against Parma at Bergen-Op-Zoom, a bigger National service of thanksgiving took place on November 29.
+As a result, a number of thanksgiving services were held at cathedrals and churches throughout England.
+At St Paul's Cathedral in London a series of thanksgiving services took place, the first on 30 August where a sermon was preached, followed by another on 18 September.
+As news of the full scale of the disaster came through, and also news of England's victory against Parma at Bergen-op-Zoom, a bigger national service of thanksgiving took place on 29 November.
 A second and final thanksgiving took place five days later which saw a royal procession of the Queen in a chariot through the streets of London.
-Twelve Spanish standards and other trophies which had been captured from the ships of the armada, decorated the choir of St Paul during the huge service.
+Twelve Spanish standards and other trophies which had been captured from the ships of the armada decorated the choir of St Paul during the huge service.